NicoNeureiter/sBayes/documentation/user_manual.md

     running `pip install .`

 If you have Apple Silicon, it is possible that you ran into problems with homebrew installing GEOS and GDAL.
-In this case, install [MacPorts](https://www.macports.org/) and ran:
+In this case, install [MacPorts](https://www.macports.org/) and run:

-`sudo port install proj geos gdal` instead.
+`sudo port install proj geos gdal`

+in step 3 instead.

 ### Windows